mariozeats/mariozeats/content/post/macarons.md

 categories = ["macarons"]
 tags = ["macarons"]
 +++
 Macarons are dumb.
-But here's the recipe I use that produces mostly okay ones.
+But here's the recipe I use that produces mostly okay ones (slightly adapted, thought mostly taken from [Bottega Tinnie](https://www.instagram.com/bottegatinnie/)).

+*Update: 9/5/2020.** Last few times I've used the recipe from [My Love at First Bite](https://www.instagram.com/myloveatfirstbite/), which uses 70 almond flour, 70 powdered sugar, 60 egg whites, and 50 granulated sugar.
+The macarons are sweeter, but shells seem to be a bit fuller.
+Also check out her insta for beautiful desserts.

 **1. Macaron Shells:**  *For about 12-14 1.5 inch macarons*